What Makes a “Bad” Photography Lens?

 One of the things that makes a lens great is nice-looking contrast.
 Contrast is detail, and lenses that have poor contrast performance, just like with blurring, lack detail.

-In this example, we’ll look at the difference between two different lenses again, this on a picture of a desk that’s been lit with a studio at about 50mm at around f/5.6.
+In this example, we’ll look at the difference between two different lenses again, this time on a picture of a desk that’s been lit with a studio strobe at about 50mm at around f/5.6.
 Both of the images were taken with the same flash setting, so the lighting is very consistent.

 2 examples of the same image taken with different lenses2 examples of the same image taken with different lenses2 examples of the same image taken with different lenses